By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Very effective.
 Use rubbing alcohol on a cotton swab and put it on your plant’s leaves, top and bottom, and on the stems of your plants to get rid of any pests.
 Do this for two weeks, every few days, until you cannot spot any more pests or signs of pests.

 Do not lose faith.
-Getting rid of plant pests is not an easy process; some might be so small that you cannot even see them with your bare eyes.
+Getting rid of plant pests is not easy; some might be so small that you cannot even see them with your bare eyes.

 Philondendron gloriosum x Philodendron pastazanum (Philodendron Dean McDowell)